-- · MED courses listed in any strand, or - MED 511 Methods of Teaching Math (may not duplicate ED 411) - MED 515 Methods of Teaching Science (may not duplicate ED 415) - MED 518 Methods of Teaching Social Studies (may not duplicate ED 418 - MED 519 Methods of Teaching Language Arts (may not duplicate ED 419 - MED 529 Methods of Arts and Movement Integration (may not duplicate ED 429) - MED 571 Educational Law (may not duplicate ED 371) - · MED 580 Readings in Education - MED 584 Secondary Methods (may not duplicate ED 484) - MED 586 Living and Learning Middle School (may not duplicate ED 486) - · MED 595 Directed Study - MED 597 Directed Practicum - · MED 623 The Gifted Child - MED 643 Assessment and Appraisal
+- MED courses listed in any strand, or - MED 511 Methods of Teaching Math (may not duplicate ED 411) - MED 515 Methods of Teaching Science (may not duplicate ED 415) - MED 518 Methods of Teaching Social Studies (may not duplicate ED 418) - MED 519 Methods of Teaching Language Arts (may not duplicate ED 419) - MED 529 Arts and Movement (may not duplicate ED 429) - MED 571 Educational Law (may not duplicate ED 371) - MED 580 Readings in Education - MED 584 Secondary Methods (may not duplicate ED 484) - MED 595 Directed Study - MED 643 Assessment and Appraisal

-Internship (guidance and counseling and principal administrator only) A 400-hour internship and comprehensive examination are required for the guidance and counseling strand/ESA certificate.
+Internship (principal administrator only): A 400-hour internship and comprehensive examination are required for the guidance and counseling strand/ESA certificate (Due to the most recent WAC changes and critical faculty's retirement, the ESA certification program and the guidance and counseling strand are not offered at this time).
 A 540-hour internship over two semesters is required for the principal and program administrator strand/certificate.